• Sweet Repeats

 L.W.
 Paul Living History Farm 2279 Harris Short Cut Rd, Conway, SC, United States

-Join us Saturday, April 6th, for a free 30 minute activity at the Farm!
+Join us Saturday, March 7th, for a free 30 minute activity at the Farm!
 Parents can sign children up for a half hour session between 9 AM-11 AM.
 Group sizes will be limited.
-In this session, children will learn about local Native American tools and pottery.
-They’ll also make and decorate a small clay pot to take home!
+In this session, children will learn the basics of textile weaving.
+Using paper, we will recreate traditional weaving techniques and patterns.

 For information about available times and to register, contact Marian Calder at 843-915-7861 or email calder.marian@horrycountysc.gov .
 Available sessions are 9, 9:30, 10 or 10:30, please specify which session you would like upon registering.